phatphauxe/as-hackathon/README.md

 If you are ready to test your build first ensure you are pointed to the right location
 ## Local Setup
-In the file founde at /public/index.html

-Make sure the script tag src is set to http://localhost:5000/api/map/js?key=6fa733b4-0285-4a4e-ada3-8e1cf7d22038 Open your local asn and run the following commands in your asn project directory
+Open your local asn and run the following commands in your asn project directory

 ### `nx serve experience-360-server`